NolannMeleard/RandomUser/README.md

 The :app module is implement the dependency injection and containing the application and MainActivity.

+Each features module contains his own navigation graph which.

 I tried to do my own implementation of page data retrieval, alongside local database storing and display when the user does not have a network connection.
+I can't say it's a full success, but without previous use of this type of data requesting and usage, I think this is a good first step.

 ## Design